veres7/Vereat/README.md

 - Searching for places to eat around the world.
 - Auto localization based on IP address.
-- Displaying number and address with a link to Google Maps.
+- Displaying clickable number and address with a link to Google Maps.
 - Sorting by Highest Rated, Most Viewed or Best Match based on Yelp opinion ;)

 # Screenshots